benlipkin/linc/README.md

 # LINC: Logical Inference via Neurosymbolic Computation

-Repository for the paper

-`LINC: A neuro-symbolic approach for logical reasoning by combining language models with first-order logic provers`

-`Theo X. Olausson*, Alex Gu*, Ben Lipkin*, Cedegao E. Zhang*, Armando Solar-Lezama, Joshua B. Tenenbaum, & Roger P. Levy`
+Repository for the paper [LINC: A neuro-symbolic approach for logical reasoning by combining language models with first-order logic provers](https://arxiv.org/abs/2310.15164) by `Theo X. Olausson*, Alex Gu*, Ben Lipkin*, Cedegao E. Zhang*, Armando Solar-Lezama, Joshua B. Tenenbaum, & Roger P. Levy`, to be presented at EMNLP 2023.

 Code is provided to reproduce all experiments and figures.